-The three main official sources for news in Mozambique are: Jornal de Notícias, Televisão de Moçambique and Rádio de Moçambique.
-In any case news in Portuguese (and English but to a smaller degree) about Mozambique can be found by using any search engine.
-There are also private sources with broad acceptance in Mozambique, who provide independent news, namely: STV (Soico Televisão), Televisão Independente de Moçambique (TIM), MIRAMAR, Jornal O País, Semanário Savana, Semanário Zambeze e MediaFax.
+The three main official news sources in Mozambique are: Jornal de Notícias, Televisão de Moçambique and Rádio de Moçambique.
+In any case, news in Portuguese (and English, but to a lesser extent) about Mozambique can be found through any search engine.
+There are also private sources with wide acceptance in Mozambique providing independent news, namely: STV (Soico Televisão), Televisão Independente de Moçambique (TIM), MIRAMAR, TVSucesso, Strong Live, Mega TV, Tv Muniga, Gungu TV, Media Mais TV, Jornal O País, Semanário Savana, Semanário Zambeze and MediaFax.

-There were an increasing number of universities or institutions providing higher education in Mozambique offering a 4-year degree in law:
+There were an increasing number of universities or institutions providing higher education in Mozambique offering a four-year degree in law:

 - Escola Superior de Economia e Gestão de Moçambique (ESEG)

 - Instituto Superior de Ciências e Tecnologia de Moçambique (ISCTEM)